Arnold Cooke: Music

 As a composer Cooke was highly productive and tended to work in traditional genres.
-He wrote two operas – Mary Barton (completed 1954) after the novel by Mrs. Gaskell and The Invisible Duke (1976).
-Neither has yet received a performance.
-The ballet Jabez and the Devil (1961) was a commission from the Royal Ballet.
-He composed six symphonies, several concertos, copious chamber music including a clarinet quintet, five string quartets, many instrumental sonatas, and some important vocal music.
-His early music follows an English tradition with traces of Elgar, John Ireland and others, but this changes drastically from the time of Cooke's study with Hindemith.
+His early music follows an English tradition with traces of Elgar, John Ireland and others, but this changes drastically from the time of his study with Hindemith.
 The music of the 1930s is far more stark, overtly contrapuntal and dissonant, but by 1937 is settling into a style which would essentially remain with him for most of his life.
 If the mature music shows the influence of Hindemith, Bartók and Shostakovich, it is also leavened with a more English sense of lyricism, whilst the shadow of Brahms is also present.

-Recordings of four of his six symphonies (Nos 1, 3, 4 and 5) along with other orchestral works have been issued on the Lyrita label.
+Cooke wrote two operas – Mary Barton (completed 1954) after the novel by Mrs. Gaskell and The Invisible Duke (1976).
+Neither has yet received a performance.
+The ballet Jabez and the Devil (1961) was a commission from the Royal Ballet.
+A suite from the ballet has been recorded.
+He composed six symphonies and several concertos, including two Clarinet Concertos (1956 and 1982), the first recorded.
+There are also recordings of four of the six symphonies (Nos 1, 3, 4 and 5), along with other orchestral works mostly issued on the Lyrita label.
 The sixth symphony finally received its first broadcast performance at the BBC studios in Salford on 7 September 2016, 32 years after it was completed.

-The Clarinet Quintet and the Clarinet Concerto No. 1 are available on Hyperion.
-The Pleyel Ensemble and MPR Records has issued a series of four CDs of chamber music recordings, the fourth of which was issued in September 2020.
+His output of chamber music is copious, including a clarinet quintet, five string quartets, many instrumental sonatas, and some important vocal music.
+The Clarinet Quintet is available on Hyperion.
+The Pleyel Ensemble and MPR Records have issued a series of four CDs of chamber music recordings, the fourth of which was released in September 2020.
 Most of the works are recorded for the first time.
-There are currently no recordings of the string quartets.
+The Bridge Quartet has recorded all five quartets.
 The organ music has been recorded by Tom Winpenny on Toccata.